Immigrant Affidavit of Support Form I-864

 - Ignoring debt secured against assets;

 - Finding a willing and qualified joint sponsor

 I-864 Filing Fee

 You are not required to pay a fee when you file with USCIS for permanent resident adjustment or abroad with the Department of State (DOS).
-DOS does charge a fee when this form is filed in the U.S. For more information, please visit the Department of State website.
+DOS does, however, charge a fee when this form is filed in the U.S..
+For more information, please visit the Department of State website.

 Income Requirement for an I-864 Sponsor

 You also must meet certain income requirements (whether you are a sponsor, a joint sponsor, or a substitute sponsor).
 You must show that your household income is equal to or higher than 125% of the U.S. poverty level for your household size.
-Your household size includes you, your dependents, any relatives living with you, any person you have sponsored before to get a permanent resident card and the immigrants you are sponsoring.
+Your household for affidavit of support purposes includes you, your dependents, any relatives living with you, any person you have sponsored before to get a permanent resident card and the immigrants you are sponsoring.

 If you, the sponsor, are on active duty in the Armed Forces of the United States, and the immigrant you are sponsoring is your spouse or child, your income only needs to equal 100% of the U.S. poverty level for your household size.